human-writes/web-components/README.md

 ## Changelog

+v0.5.61 - Update this README.

 v0.5.60 - Separate web components from Core package.

 v0.5.50 - Refactor the components in order to remove a lot of ducplicate code.

-v0.5.49 - Fix mistakes that were all the same for one instance of a web component.
+v0.5.49 - Fix typos that were all the same for one instance of a web component.
 Add a feature to write at random speed.

 v0.5.48 - Add a feature to chain components one after the other.